SynapseFI/SynapseFI-Ruby/README.md

 ## SynapsePayRest-Ruby

 Simple API wrapper for SynapsePay REST V3 API.
 This wrapper aims to handle the headers for each API request and appropriate error handling.
+Not all API endpoints are supported.

 ## Code Example

-Check out the samples.md and our API documentation(http://docs.synapsepay.com/v3.1) for examples.
+Check out [samples.md](https://github.com/synapsepay/SynapsePayRest-Ruby/blob/master/samples.md) and our [API documentation](http://docs.synapsepay.com/v3.1) for examples.

 ## Installation